Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#45 Jump Game II/ReadMe.md

 * Finally, optimized the BFS solution in 10 minutes.

+* The solution on GFG makes the problem look more complicated than it already is.

 # Optimizing BruteForce BFS
 * Notice that once an element is in the queue, all the elements to the left would also be in the queue.
 * Let us maintain a variable called `maxReach` which indicates **the largest index which was pushed into the queue**.